-Step 1 – Select images
+Step 1 – Find Your Reference Images

-Step 3 – Prepare underpainting
+Step 3 – Transform the Original Composition

 It has been said that nothing is original, since all artists will use, recycle or reinterpret from what they see around them, even if not consciously.
 We can’t help it, we are a product of our time and environment.
 The key is to strive to find your own vision, and subsequently make art that only you can make.
 Hopefully you will like this idea as much as I do, or perhaps will find your own ways to use reference imagery for original results.